sagemath/sage-archive-2023-02-01/src/doc/en/installation/introduction.rst

 * networkx: a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks

-* NTL: Number theory C++ library
+* NTL: number theory C++ library

-* numpy: numerical linear algebra and other numerical computing capabilities for python
+* numpy: numerical linear algebra and other numerical computing capabilities for Python

 * palp: a package for analyzing lattice polytopes